 Save on Energy’s Energy Affordability Program

-- ENERGY STAR light bulbs
+- ENERGY STAR LED light bulbs

 - Window air conditioner